ColinQiyangLi/AdaCat/README.md

 ```

 # What is in this Repo
-Code for reproducing the experiments in [https://openreview.net/forum?id=HMzzPOLs9l5](ADACAT: Adaptive Categorical Discretization for Autoregressive Models)
+Code for reproducing the experiments in [ADACAT: Adaptive Categorical Discretization for Autoregressive Models](https://openreview.net/forum?id=HMzzPOLs9l5)

 # Citation
 The bibtex is provided below for citation covenience.